HolmesBryant/wijit-tester/README.md

 ## Notes

+### Errors

+Errors occur when there is a problem parsing a test.
+This usually means there is some problem with the code in the test itself.
+Some common mistakes are:
+ - A line of a milti-line test begins with an asterix ("\*").
+ - A multi-line test doesn't have a return statement.
+ - The test uses "this" instead of "self".

+If you are having trouble tracking down an error, check the console.
+Traces in the console will tell you if the error is being thrown from the test script or the script being tested.

 ### Miltiline Tests

 If your test expression is rather long, you may distribute it over several lines as long as there are no erroneous characters at the start of each line.